jam1015/evil-god-toggle/README.md

 **Description:** Enters a temporary God state for exactly one non-prefix command.
-Saves `last-command`, installs `pre-command-hook` and `post-command-hook` to restore the previous Evil state after that command, and enables God mode.
+Saves `last-command`, installs `pre-command-hook` and `post-command-hook` to restore the previous Evil state after that command, and enables God.
 Signals an error if already in `god` or `god-once` or if invoked from the minibuffer.

-**Intended Purpose:** Provide quick, one-shot access to God mode without needing to toggle back manually.
+**Intended Purpose:** Provide quick, one-shot access to God without needing to toggle back manually.